Reechajoshi/nodejs-best-practices/async-to-sync/README.md

-# Virtualize async call to synchronouse call
+# Virtualize async call to synchronous call

 Steps:
 1) Declare a method which returns promise and resolved promise returns final value: eg: